panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 clone(15);             // => null
 clone(null);           // => null
 ```
 However `clone()` might be invoked with a non-object argument: `15` or `null`.
-In such case the function cannot create a clone, so it returns `null` &mdash; the indicator of a missing object.
+In such a case, the function cannot create a clone, so it returns `null` &mdash; the indicator of a missing object.

 `typeof` operator makes the distinction between `undefined` and `null`: